-Follow the manufacturer's instructions to install your driver and check that it has installed properly.
+Follow the manufacturer's instructions to install your driver and check that it has installed properly as shown below:

-The name & port number that's automatically allocated to this device can vary.
-Make a note of the port number that the device has been allocated.
-Our example USB to COM device is using "COM9" so this is the port number we would use to communicate with the inclinometer.
+The name & port number that's automatically allocated to the USB to RS485 device can vary.
+Make a note of the port number that the device is allocated.
+Our example device is using "COM10" so this is the port number we would use to communicate with the inclinometer.